 The FDA Investigation and Peas

-The FDA is currently investigating an increasing number of canine dilated cardiomyopathy, which is a severe heart condition that leads to death without treatment.
+The FDA is currently investigating an increasing number of canine dilated cardiomyopathy (DCM), which is a severe heart condition that leads to death without treatment.
 This disease occurs in some dogs and has been occurring for some time.
 However, the recent increase has been linked to diet, particularly “grain-free” foods.

 This is troublesome because MANY grain-free dog foods include peas.
 They are cheap veggies that are also high in protein.